johnny-rice/fyi/prebuild-without-npm-access.md

 # Using Prebuild without NPM access

+> This approach is no longer needed for `prebuild` as of Expo SDK 54.
+It still applies on previous SDK's and for other commands that download templates, such as `create-expo-app` and `create-expo-module`.

 Within some corporate networks, direct access to NPM may be disabled, with all package installs going through a private repository like AWS CodeArtifact.
 Most Expo CLI commands that interact with package managers (such as `npx expo install`) utilize **.npmrc** and any embedded auth tokens.
 However, `npx expo prebuild` is not currently able to pass these auth tokens while downloading the native project template that's that Prebuild uses when generating your native code.
 You can work around this by specifying a template (either from Github of a local file) and passing it as a parameter to the Prebuild command.

 ## Using a template from Github